ALTIBASE/Documents/PatchNotes/Altibase_7.1/eng/Altibase_7_1_0_9_3_Patch_Notes.md

 -   **Reproducibility** : Always

--   **Description** : 프로시저 실행 중 테이블에 DDL 구문 수행시, ERR-3123B : Invalid use of host variables 에러가 발생하는 문제를 수정합니다.
+-   **Description** : Altibase resolved an issue where an  "ERR-3123B : Invalid use of host variables" error occurred during DDL on a table while executing a procedure.

 - **How to reproduce this bug**